 If you are familiar with John’s style of writing, you’ll recall that he doesn’t waste one single word.
 For him, every word, comma, and period is the most intentional thing that he could possibly do, and every new story he tells is set up perfectly with the introductory paragraph.
 In the instant case, John 4:5-42 begins:

 According to Biblical Archaeology, ‘Jacob’s well’ was situated at a major fork in the road, with one branch turning west to Samaria and western Galilee; the other Northeast towards Beth-shan and the Lake of Gennesaret.
 Mt.
 Gerizim was to the Southwest of the well.
-The village in this story, Sychar, was probably modern day Askar, which was a half-a-mile Northeast from the well.
+The village in this story, Sychar, was probably modern-day Askar, which was a half-mile Northeast from the well.

 The back-story to this narrative is that the Samaritans had messianic expectations, which were somewhat different than the Jews who were in the Southern Kingdom of Israel.
 The messiah that they were expecting was to come and uncover the lost Temple vessels and to vindicate their tradition of worship on Mt.
 Gerizim, which they believed to be the location of Jacob’s heavenly vision in Genesis 28:16-18.